 This is why we need to rethink tummy time.
 We need to understand why we are doing tummy time with our babies, and how we can practically do tummy time on a daily basis in a way that babies will enjoy.

 So why do we need to do tummy time with our baby during their awake hours?

-- Tummy time increases a baby’s sense of limb and joints awareness in relation to themselves and space (proprioceptive input) as well as their sense of head position and balance against gravity (vestibular input) which are essential skills required for smooth and coordinated movements in every task we complete, not just as babies but throughout childhood and into adulthood.
+- Tummy time increases a baby’s sense of limb and joint awareness in relation to themselves and space (proprioceptive input) as well as their sense of head position and balance against gravity (vestibular input) which are essential skills required for smooth and co-ordinated movements in every task we complete, not just as babies but throughout childhood and into adulthood.

 - Tummy time supports your baby’s anatomy.
 It promotes the natural formation of the spine and prevents flat spots on the back of the head from spending long periods of time on their backs (supine position).
-As a baby, we all begin life with a C shape spine.
-It is through an extension of the spine that we develop the S shape curve that we see in children and adult’s spines.
+As a baby, we all begin life with a C-shaped spine.
+It is through an extension of the spine that we develop the S-shaped curve that we see in children and adult spines.
 These curves are important as they allow us to be upright, maintain balance, have the flexibility of movement, and obtain natural shock absorbency.

-How can we incorporate tummy time in our routine?
+How can we incorporate tummy time into our routine?

 - Know that you can start tummy time from birth, which means your baby will learn very early on to use those muscles and be more likely to tolerate it for longer periods of time.

 - Start off little and often and use your body!
 Placing them on your chest, across your lap, across your arm in a yoga hold known as ‘tiger in the tree’, or even use a baby sling.